https://www.humantruth.info/democracy.html

 For more, see:

-#capitalism #democracy #government #politics
+#capitalism #democracy #democracy_challenges #government #politics

 For more, see:

-Political Parties are groupings of politicians that share a set of values and aims.
+In a democracy, "citizens are free as of right to organise themselves and further their interests and values"19; the key way this is achieved is via a political party.
+These are groupings of politicians that share a set of values and aims.
 Because individual politicians cannot steer government unaided, in order to have a chance of succeeding in their aims, they must group together with others.
 The trade-off for this increase in effectiveness is that sometimes they must submit to the greater will of their party on topics where they disagree.

 Another benefit of having political parties is that it reduces the extent to which the electorate must study politics: parties can have an overall look and feel, and the electorate can vote for their preferred party.
 Without parties, voters would have to analyse the voting records of each politician that they could possibly vote for as it would be the only way of knowing what to expect from candidates.

-If there were no political parties, like-minded politicians will still find themselves combining with the same people on multiple issues and the result is that you will always have more-or-less consistent parties: it is better for the voters if this system is made open and specific, rather than implied and secretive13.
+If there were no political parties, like-minded politicians will still find themselves combining with the same people on multiple issues and the result is that you will always have more-or-less consistent parties: it is better for the voters if this system is made open and specific, rather than implied and secretive20.
 Therefore, there is no sensible alternative but to have stable parties, visible to the public in their aims and demands.

 But the party system can go wrong.
-Democracy is damaged when parties represent limited social classes, ethnic communities or particular religious adherents14; many people will vote for them regardless of their policies, and simply because they want to be represented even if this means exclusion for the other groups.
-If a country becomes stuck in an undemocratic battle between fixed and stable demographic groups, it can result in the party-in-power permanently representing the largest ethnic or religious group, and all other communities becoming directly or indirectly discriminated against14.
+Democracy is damaged when parties represent limited social classes, ethnic communities or particular religious adherents21; many people will vote for them regardless of their policies, and simply because they want to be represented even if this means exclusion for the other groups.
+If a country becomes stuck in an undemocratic battle between fixed and stable demographic groups, it can result in the party-in-power permanently representing the largest ethnic or religious group, and all other communities becoming directly or indirectly discriminated against21.
 This is the problem of single-issue-parties, of which ethnic and religious parties are the worst.

 For more, see: Single Issue Parties are Dangerous: Against Nationalist and Ethnic Parties.